eliskasieglova/SvalbardSurges/README.md

 # Documentation

 ## Structure of files

+The folder **cubifySvalbard** contains results and a link to the documentation of a side project where the ICESat-2 elevation changes were rasterized.
+The folder **data** contains data used as input for running this code (training data).
+The folder **svalbardsurges** contains scripts for the detection of surges in Svalbard.

 - main.py: main file to run
 - management.py: functions for managing data (creating folders, reading shapefiles, data type conversions)
 - preprocessing.py: functions used in preprocessing (filtering, clipping, normalizing)